elamaran619/amazon-quicksight-user-guide/doc_source/troubleshoot-athena-glue-table-not-upgraded.md

    }
    ```

-1. Edit the table definition in your editor to add `"TableType": "EXTERNAL_TABLE"` to the table definition, as shown in the following example:
+1. Edit the table definition in your editor to add `"TableType": "EXTERNAL_TABLE"` to the table definition, as shown in the following example\.

    ```
    {